-The SRS curtain shield airbag on the passenger side are activated even with no passenger in the front seat or rear outside seat.
+The SRS side airbag and curtain shield airbag on the passenger side are activated even with no passenger in the front seat or rear outside seat.

 The SRS curtain shield airbags may activate even when the side airbags are not activated.